Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 1. Given a positive integer number n, find the product/sum from 1 to n.
 Modify it to consider only even/odd number
 2. Make a number-guessing game.
 Also, print the number of tries at the end.
 Also, limit the maximum trial.
 3. Find first n Fibonacci numbers.
 4. Take any (multi digit) number and calculate the sum of its digits.
+So for input 3456, output should be 3+4+5+6=18
 4. Given a positive integer n, find its factorial.
 4. The 3n+1 problem/ [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
 Take a positive integer n, if its odd do 3n+1, otherwise in case of even divide it by 2.
 Perform this repeatedly and verify the number of sequence always reaches to 4->2->1.
 4. Given a positive integer n, print all prime numbers below or equal to n.
 Bonus: Use an efficient prime search algorithm.